florianbehrens/DeCoF2/README.md

 `[(] <operation> [']<path> [<value>] [)]`

-The paratheses and the `'` are for historical reasons and optional.
+The parantheses and the `'` are for historical reasons and optional.

 `<operation>` can be one of: